yusinto/indigo/_posts/2016-09-03-docker-ecs-terraform-react.markdown

 {% endhighlight %}

 Docker will build an image named "reactjunkie:v1" using the Dockerfile specified in the current directory (represented by the "." at the end).

+## Step 5: Start the app

+Now we have an image, we can start a container based on that image and run our app!

+{% highlight bash %}
+docker run -d -p 3033:3033 reactjunkie:v1
+{% endhighlight %}

+## Step 6: Add entrypoints for lint, test and run

+## Step 7: Push image to ecs

 ####Lill: Standard es6 class method
 {% highlight c# %}